 The Easter Holiday Effect in Trading

-The Easter Holiday Effect in Trading (Holy Thursday – Is It The Best Day Of The Year For Stocks?)
+The Easter Holiday Effect in Trading (Holy Thursday – The Best Day Of The Year For Stocks?)

 Easter is a Christian holiday celebrated across the world.
 But does it affect trading on the U.S. stock exchanges and other financial markets?
 We look at how the stock market performs before and after the Easter holiday.
 Additionally, we specifically look at the performance of stocks the day before Good Friday – Holy Thursday.